huntdatacenter/docs/docs/do-science/guides/access-guides/workbench-request.md

 2. On email you should expect a link to one (1) compressed file:

-::: warning Expect these files on your local machine
+::: warning Expect these files on your local computer

 A successful opening of the 7z-file file should include two (2) files: